Home » Sports » What Is Futsal? Professional Rules, Positions, & Court Size (2026)

 In futsal different types of formation can be noticed such as 2-1-1,2-0-2,3-0-1,1-2-1, 1-1-2, 1-0-3 etc.

 The goalkeeper is the last guard of defense in Futsal.
-The goalkeeper must be an attacker.
+They must be an attacker.
 They should be in top form when it comes to control and agility.

 Defenders work the cover in front of the goalkeeper.
 The main task of the defenders is to keep the goal-oriented attack by tackling the required.